Vallparadís Park: Fauna

 Being an urban park located in full contact with the municipality of Terrassa, Vallparadís has the same fauna that characterizes the city, basically composed of small mammals such as various types of bats and shrews, and others more common in large populations such as mice and cats.

 As for invertebrates, you can find in the park coleoptera such as acilius sulcatus or stictonectes lepidus, lepidoptera such as the Marsh fritillary or the Spanish moon moth and gastropods with various types of snails.

 The most common animals in the park are birds.
 Apart from species such as the house sparrow, the rock dove, the great tit, the magpie, the serin or the blackbird, which are abundant in the green areas of the cities, the fact that the municipality of Terrassa is located a short distance from the Sierra del Obac, you can see birds of prey such as the short-toed snake eagle, the Eurasian sparrowhawk, the Eurasian hobby and other nocturnal species such as the Eurasian scops owl, the barn owl or the Long-eared owl.
 Other smaller species that can be observed are the crested tit, the blue rock thrush, the song thrush, the sandpiper or the common firecrest.
 At certain times of the year you can see migratory birds such as the black redstart, white wagtail, the European golden oriole or the common house martin.

 Facilities

 The green space of Vallparadís park has several facilities —apart from the conventional ones of an urban park— that provide an extra service to users.
 These include a 180-meter-long swimming pool, a large-scale train that runs through the center of the park, a bio-healthy playground, children's areas, restaurants and full accessibility for people with reduced mobility, despite the park's varying levels.

 Municipal swimming pool

-In the southern center of the park, between the Puente del Cementerio Viejo and the Moncada road, is the municipal swimming pool, also called Vallparadís lake, which opens at the beginning of the summer, at the same time as Saint John's Eve and the end of the academic year.
+In the southern center of the park, between the Pont del Cementiri Vell and the Montcada road, is the municipal swimming pool, also called Vallparadís lake, which opens at the beginning of the summer, at the same time as Saint John's Eve and the end of the academic year.
 These facilities offer their services until September, including the programming of several activities dedicated to the youngest.